While mini split units have been primarily used in homes, their high efficiency makes them ideal when installed on an

-A 220 volt unit pulls even less amps and are even more efficient.
+A 220-volt unit pulls even fewer amps and is even more efficient.

 Of course, be sure to check the required wiring, amp and voltage any unit uses and follow the guidelines in the manual.

 Any install for an RV or trailer will need to be thought out more compared to any home installation since it will be on a moving vehicle.

-There is many creative solutions to installing a mini split on a motor home.
+There are many creative solutions to installing a mini split on a motor home.

 The installation will need the outside condensing unit set up to blow away heat or cold, while the inside unit will need to be mounted with a bracket on a wall.

-Two small copper lines called a line-set will need to be run between the two units along with control wires.
+Two small copper lines called a line-set would need to be run between the two units along with control wires.

-Have you installed a mini split on a RV, trailer, or camper?
-Let us know below in the comments on how the install went for you.
+Have you installed a mini split on an RV, trailer, or camper?
+Let us know below in the comments how the installation went for you.